gourangc/Sensing-Aided-Drone-Beam-Prediction/README.md

 **Download Dataset and Code**
 1. Download [the sensing aided drone beam prediction dataset of DeepSense 6G/Scenario 23](https://deepsense6g.net/scenario-23/).
 2. Download (or clone) the repository into a directory.
 3. Extract the dataset into the repository directory

+**Generate Development Dataset**
+1. Run downsample_pwr_gen_train_test_data.py to generate the train/val/test set.
+It provides an option to use both the original beams and the downsamples beams.
+2. To generate the dataset with original (64) beams, update lines 94 and 155 to "df_new['unit1_beam'] = original_beam".
+3. This code generates the development dataset for both vision and position-aided beam prediction